column-tax/column-tax-ios-sdk/README.md

 ## Error Handling

 The SDK passes URLs directly to the WebView.
-We strongly recommend the URL is valid before passing them to the SDK:
+We strongly recommend checking the URL is valid before passing them to the SDK:

 ```swift
 guard let url = URL(string: userUrlString) else {